smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/articles/basics.rst

 Controller which contains the Live Activity), but to also support maintenance, deployment, and monitoring of the entire installation.

-It would be very interesting to have an interactive space which has much more decentralized control, but Smart Spaces was built to support installations where it was very easy to tear a space down and reconfigure it for a very different purpose in a short time and this is much easier
+It would be very interesting to have a smart space which has much more decentralized control, but Smart Spaces was built to support installations where it was very easy to tear a space down and reconfigure it for a very different purpose in a short time and this is much easier